microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

 **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is an open source project that runs as a REST web service for converting health data from legacy formats to FHIR bundles.
 Microsoft FHIR Converter currently supports HL7v2 and C-CDA to FHIR conversion.
 It uses pre-installed **[Handlebars templates](https://handlebarsjs.com/)** to define data mapping for HL7v2 to FHIR and C-CDA to FHIR conversion.
 It can be deploy separately or as part of the **[HL7 to FHIR Conversion](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** pipeline.

 **[HL7 Ingest Platform](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#deploying-your-own-hl7-ingest-platform)** reference architeture is deployed to ingest HL7 messages and produce a consumable event in a Service Bus for processing by FHIR Event Processor function app.
-It provides a sample a sample message `samplemsg.hl7` for testing the hl7overhttps ingest service.
+It provides a sample `samplemsg.hl7` for testing the hl7overhttps ingest service.

 **[HL7 to FHIR Conversion](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** reference architecture deployment will create a Logic App based workflow that is triggered whenever new HL7 message is added to the queue of hl7ingest Service Bus.
 This conversion workflow performs the following tasks:
 - Orderly conversion from HL7 to FHIR via the **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)**